frejfrej/pr-tree/README.md

     * Enables direct linking to specific filtered views
 * Smart reload: Automatically updates the page when new data is available without full page refresh
     * Repaint is only done if there are changes in the data returned by the server
-    * Performed every minute
+    * Performed every 2 minutes
+    * Performed when the tab is selected in the browser
+    * Refresh date is visible at the top right of the page
+    * Displays an icon when it's checking for updates
 * Display SYNC in a badge onto each pull-requests that requires syncing with its parent branch
+* Hovering the title of the pull-request or the Jira issue displays a popover previewing their title and description.
 * Online help displays the README.md file
-* Hovering the title of the pull-request or the Jira issue displays a popover previewing their title and description.

 ## Installation
 * Clone this repository